tmhglnd/av-toolbox/README.md

 ## About

 This package contains small abstractions to assist you in creating realtime audiovisual works.
+The objects are designed to work together with the already wide range of jitter objecst in Max.
+All the objects are created with vanilla Max, and therefore can be opened and inspected from the inside, and also have zero dependencies on other externals or packages.

 Objects range from signal analysis that can be used to control visual parameters, objects that allow controlling events in time with transport, objects that extend/wrap some jitter objects, some object mappings to initialize jitter objects with common used attributes and more.
+Almost all of the objects have help-files with small examples and suggestions on how to use the objects.

 ![](icon.png)